CodingNomads/articles/code-is-text/code-is-text.md

 You can watch the video tutorial below, and/or continue reading this blog for the written tutorial.
 Now let's go build and run your first interactive Python project!

-## Video Tutorial: Python project for beginners
+<h2 id="video-tutorial-python-project-for-beginners">Video Tutorial: Python project for beginners</h2>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAOOILNwI5M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Install Python on your computer
+<h2 id="install-python-on-your-computer">Install Python on your computer</h2>

 If you don't already have Python installed on your computer, visit <a target="_blank" href="https://www.python.org/downloads/">Python.org</a> to download it.
 This tutorial is taught for UNIX-based systems (Mac & Linux).
-If you are on Windows and you don't have Python pre-installed, you can also build the game in an online coding interface, such as [repl.it](https://repl.it/).
+If you are on Windows and you don't have Python pre-installed, you can also build the game in an online coding interface, such as <a href="repl.it" target="_blank">[repl.it](https://repl.it/)</a>.

-## Build the Game
+<h2 id="build-the-game">Build the Game</h2>

 The first step in building your Python project for beginners game is to write your code in a text editor.

-### Coding in your text editor
+<h3 id="coding-in-your-text-editor">Coding in your text editor</h3>

 Open up any Text Editor - this can be as simple as the built-in TextEdit program on MacOS: